sharadchaturveda/akasa_b-bwireframe/BLOG_INTEGRATION.md

 The blog pages and components are styled using Tailwind CSS, consistent with the existing site aesthetics.

-## Constraints Adhered To

-- Existing API routes (e.g., `/api/send-inquiry`) remain untouched.
-- Current global and page layouts are preserved.
-- Existing code style, TypeScript conventions, and project structure have been followed.

 ## Testing

 To test the integration: